dell-asm/dell-ciscoucs/README.md

 5. source_serviceprofile_name: This parameter defines the name of the service profile using whih a clone is to be craeted.

-6. sourceorganization: This parameter defines a path till source service profile.
+6. source_organization: This parameter defines a path till source service profile.
+A valid format is 'org-root'.

 7. target_serviceprofile_name: This parameter defines the name of the clone profile.

 9. target_organization: This parameter defines the path till the  clone profile.
+A valid format is 'org-root'.

 ####Usage